4 Weeks Pregnant: The 4th Week of Your Pregnancy

 Pregnancy Week 4: What is happening with your baby?

 There are three layers to your baby- the ectoderm, mesoderm, and endoderm.
 These three layers will form the baby’s organs and tissues.
-The ectoderm will become the nervous system (which includes the brain), skin, hair, nails, mammary glands, sweat glands, and enamel for the teeth.
+The ectoderm will become the nervous system (including the brain), skin, hair, nails, mammary glands, sweat glands, and enamel for the teeth.
 The mesoderm will become the heart, circulatory system, skeleton, connective tissues, blood system, urogenital system, and the muscles.
 The endoderm will house the lungs and develops into the lining of the gastrointestinal tract, the liver, pancreas, and thyroid.

 Pregnancy Week 4: How big is your baby?